Dieffenbachia Root Rot — Masked by the Cane Until It Is Severe

 Symptoms

-- the plant drooping despite moist soil
+- the plant drooping despite soil that is clearly moist or wet rather than dry

 Causes

-Pythium or Fusarium establishing in overwatered, poorly-draining soil
+Pythium or Fusarium establishing in overwatered, poorly draining soil

 How to Fix It